 What’s the one rule that all museums have in common?
 “Please don’t touch anything.”
 Each locale has its own way of asking and enforcing that policy, but the end result is the same thick glass windows that keep valuable items out of arm’s reach.
 The Please Touch Museum bucks that trend completely.

 This family-friendly museum features tons of exhibits that let kids take a hands-on approach to learning.
 There’s also an awesome Alice in Wonderland-inspired area here.
 The Please Touch Museum is easily worth a visit for kids of all ages.

 Reading Terminal Market

 You’ve probably worked up quite an appetite while exploring Philadelphia.
-Maybe you’re in need of an ice cold drink to quench your thirst.
+Maybe you need an ice-cold drink to quench your thirst.
 Either way, you’ll be happy to hear that the Reading Terminal Market is our next stop.

 Guests can buy fresh produce, savory snacks, and frosty drinks from this venue.
-This market might not look the part, but it’s actually a very old locale.
-In fact, the Reading Terminal Market was first established in 1893.
+This market might not look the part, but it’s a very old locale.
+The Reading Terminal Market was first established in 1893.